mapszk/softvault-challenge/README.md

 ### CSS in JS

 According to [Next.js docs](https://nextjs.org/docs/app/building-your-application/styling/css-in-js), CSS in JS is not supported using the App router structure and Server Components.
 Because of this we are losing an important advantage of Next.js.
 I didn't wanted to stop using the required libraries for this project, so I made two versions for each component, one using Emotion as a client component, and the other one is a suggestion made with TailwindCSS to avoid converting the component to a client component.
-In my opinion, I think it's not worth it to stop using Server Components to use CSS in JS, I would prefer the advantage of Next.js features with another styling alternative, such as CSS Modules, TailwindCSS, Styled JSX, or even vanilla CSS.
+In my opinion, I think it's not worth it to stop using Server Components to use CSS in JS, I would prefer the advantage of Next.js features with another styling alternative, such as CSS Modules, TailwindCSS, SASS, or even vanilla CSS.

 ### Components styling